Industries & Professions /

 In 1992, the U.S. government passed the Energy Policy Act.
 Among many other changes and regulations it introduced, it also created a new type of company in the industry: exempt wholesale generators.
 These companies could generate power using any method, and they were exempt from the Act’s energy efficiency measures.
 This meant that existing utility companies were required to open their transmission systems to other companies, who were the wholesale brokers.
 Brokers took the form of new departments in existing power companies or independent power brokers, who sold cheaper power from one region of the country, to another region that needed it.
 They might also resell the electricity to large manufacturers.
 All of the sales were on a wholesale basis.
 No additional regulations have been enacted to broaden this model and include retail sales.

 In the future, electricity will be produced by a variety of sectors, including solar and wind energy.
-The Energy Information Administration said that renewable energy contributed about 4 percent of the total power generated in 2009 in the U.S. and it is expected to increase to approximately 6.5 percent by 2035.
+The Energy Information Administration said that renewable energy contributed about 5 percent of the total electricity generated in 2012 in the U.S. and use of energy from renewable sources is expected to increase by approximately 69 percent by 2040.
 The most current trend in the electric generation industry is to convert coal-burning power plants to natural-gas plants.
 Natural gas emits much lower quantities of greenhouse gases, and the Environmental Protection Agency has set new levels of permitted greenhouse gas emissions of all newly constructed power plants.